Texxas Jam: Artists who performed at the Texxas Jam

 Notes: TKO was managed by the same management as Heart at the time, which is the reason for their appearance on the bill.
 KTXQ-FM Q-102 simulcast much of this concert throughout the day, with TKO, Hagar, Nazareth, and portions of Heart's show aired live.
 Van Halen's set was not broadcast.
-KTXQ had to unplug Heart's sound equipment for Boston's set, which they did before the band took the stage.
+KTXQ had to unplug their connection to the mixing board prior to Boston's set, which they did before Heart performed..
 As a result, only a portion of Heart's set was aired, the sound being broadcast from microphones placed around the Cotton Bowl.